Dashrath Manjhi: Accident and road building

 After he returned to Gehlaur, Manjhi became an agricultural labourer.
 In 1959, Manjhi's wife Falguni Devi was badly injured and died because she fell from the mountain and the nearest town with a doctor was 70 km away.
 Some reports say she was injured while walking along a narrow path across the rocky ridge to bring water or lunch to Manjhi, who had to work away from the village at a location south of the ridge; other reports link the path across the ridge to the delayed care but not to Falguni Devi's injuries.

 As a result of this experience Manjhi resolved to cut a roadway across the ridge to make his village more accessible.
-Manjhi felt the need to do something for society and decided to carve a path through the ridge so that his village could have easier access to medical care.
+Manjhi felt that the loss of his beloved wife could have been prevented, also he wished to spare the next person of having to experiencing a similar fate, so he felt determined to carve a path through the ridge, so that his village could one day have easier access to medical care.